Built with Blockly Real-Time Law

 The way we make laws has not kept pace with the world those laws are supposed to govern.
 We argue, we vote, we pass something — and then we lock it in, often for generations, regardless of whether it's working.
 When the facts change, the law doesn't.

 Real-Time Law answers that problem directly.
 Instead of fixing a single rule and fighting over it, a Real-Time Law holds all the major arguments side by side — one for each significant viewpoint in the debate.
-Each argument states its conditions clearly: if this public data shows this, then this regulation applies.
+Each argument states its conditions clearly: if this public data shows this, then this rule applies.
 Every day, the law checks the facts.
 The argument best supported by the evidence, over a meaningful period of time, becomes effective law — automatically and transparently.

 Real-Time Law is built on publicly verifiable government data — safety statistics, health records, economic indicators, environmental measurements.
 No one wins by spin or by pressure.
 The data does the talking.